aLearningLad/platamigos_/README.md

 ## A demo peer-lending platform
 This project is written in Typescript and has custom components styled with Tailwind CSS classes.
-In places it utilizes ShadCN UI components, while making use of a Redis instance hosted on Upstash to persist frequently queried data.
+In places it utilizes ShadCN UI components, while making use of a Redis instance hosted on Upstash to persist frequently queried data on the server.
 User and transaction data is held within a PostgreSQL database hosted on Supabase.

  ## ⚙️ Tech Stack